animatlabs/animatlabs.github.io/_posts/2026-02-09-workflowforge-coravel-scheduled-workflows.md

     ReconciliationJob:DemoFailure=true
 ```

 With `DemoFailure=true`, the `MaybeFailOperation` throws after payments and inventory are processed.
-Watch the logs -- you'll see WorkflowForge automatically refund payments and release inventory reservations.
+Watch the logs.
+You'll see WorkflowForge automatically refund payments and release inventory reservations.
 The saga pattern, without writing a single line of orchestration code.

 ---